The Layer0 platform exposes three types of logs to users:

 layer0 deploy command itself.
 You can view these logs in real-time by viewing your deployment on app.layer0.co.

-console.error, etc... calls within your code can be viewed in real time from the "Server" tab on any deployment:
+console.error, etc... within your application can be viewed in real time from the "Server" tab on any deployment:

 Here you can limit the output to only those statements coming from your IP address, or filter by regex.
 This can use useful when trying to sift through noisy logs on high-traffic sites.